How Do You Find Out If Your Employer Has Worker's Compensation Insurance?

 If your employer does not follow these steps after your work injury, they may not have workers comp insurance.
 If you are still unsure about the status of your employer's coverage, the D.C.
 Office of Worker's Compensation has a free online tool available that can verify your employer's insurance status.

 You've Been Injured At Work But Your Employer Doesn't Have Insurance - Now What?

 This goes without saying, but an employer should have workers' compensation insurance.
 It's just better for business.
 If they don't, not only are they subject to fines and penalties, but they have to deal with the constant worry of employees getting injured at work.
 Not having workers’ compensation insurance also fosters a bad work environment.
 If you’re reading this post, you may know what I’m talking about.
 Nothing is worse than working for someone who you think doesn’t have your best interest in mind.
 Don’t worry though, if you get hurt at a company like this, the experienced workers compensation attorneys at Donahoe Kearney will keep your best interest in mind and there are solutions for you.

 There are usually two options for receiving benefits in this case:

 1) You can sue your employer.
-Like we said in this post, filing a workers' compensation claim is NOT suing your employer.
+It's important to understand that filing a workers' compensation claim is NOT suing your employer.
 But, if your employer doesn't have workers' compensation insurance, how do you get your money?
-How do you avoid getting behind on bills?
-You have to sue your employer for your benefits.
+How do you avoid getting behind on bills You have to sue your employer for your benefits.
 D.C. courts are very open to this.